 Throughout the year, our students are offered the opportunity to discover who they are, and nurture their God-given talents through chapels, small group sessions, our Mission to Others program and other Christian-based initiatives.
 Leadership growth is also enhanced through mentorship opportunities with students in the Elementary school.

-Our accelerated, Biblically infused curriculum includes core subjects (math, science, language arts, social studies) as well as the addition of 'option' courses: Band, Art, Drama, Outdoor Education and TDI (Technology, Design & Innovation).
+Our accelerated, Biblically infused curriculum includes core subjects (math, science, language arts, social studies) as well as the addition of 'option' courses: Band, Art, Drama, Outdoor Education and Creative Design & Project Management.
 Students can explore either French or Spanish as their second-language option.
 Junior High is a BYOD (Bring Your Own Device) environment, allowing for digital literacy growth alongside regular classwork.

 Outside of regular classes, students can pursue interests in artistic and athletic endeavours.
 Our GCA Royals athletic teams participate in a variety of sports through the CISAA (Calgary Independent School Athletic Association) League.
 Students also regularly utilize our expansive theatre for chapels, assemblies, band concerts and our extensive musical theatre production.
 Clubs such as the Art Club, Drama Club, Student Leadership Team and more are other opportunities for students to explore their interests.
 Potential for growth in all aspects of life is encouraged as our students mature into young adults, and servant leaders.